Tribal Koraput becoming coffee hub

-from Satya Pattnaik Koraput (Odisha), Oct 17 (PTI) Odisha's backward district of Koraput, till now known for its poverty, has found a place in the global coffee map by winning laurels in the recetly held world coffee meet.
+Koraput (Odisha), Oct 17 (PTI) Odisha's backward district of Koraput, till now known for its poverty, has found a place in the global coffee map by winning laurels in the recently held world coffee meet.

 Coffee grown in this district by newly minted planters has won several prizes at the 5th World Coffee Conference held last month at Bengaluru, a Coffee Board official said.